harvesthill/reddit-wiki-archive/steroids/thecycle/examples.md

 **EQ** can be run as an accessory to tren on a cut cycle to help mitigate the reduction in cardiovascular capacity that comes along with tren use, while keeping muscle fullness, and helping to avoid looking flat.

-**EQ** really shines as the main compound in a recomposition cycle, where it allows you to keep your muscle fullness and vascularity while building a few pounds of muscle and dropping a few percent body fat.
+**EQ** really shines as the main compound in a recomposition cycle, where it allows you to keep your muscle fullness and vascularity while building a few pounds of muscle and dropping a few percent body fat. **ALWAYS RUN A TEST BASE**.

 ## Bulk Cycles